-- To date, Sodexo has served 7,048,858 meals to Springfield Public Schools students since the program began on March 12th (meals included breakfast, lunch, dinner and snacks) - 11 school sites (feeding sites reduced from 18 sites due to return to in-person learning) - Over 20,0000 laptops have been distributed to students for remote learning - 10,000 laptops were given out over the summer, including to our homeless students - o 7,000 laptops were already distributed to our students before the pandemic - IPads being distributed to Pre-K students - Following new Department of Elementary and Secondary Education (DESE) guidelines for remote learning and enrichment - Continuing to review, along with state officials and other School Superintendents, a phased reopening plan for the academic year - Springfield School Committee voted on Thursday, August 6, 2020 to open fully remote for the first marking period, with a plan to reassess the school model at that time. - School Committee had previously voted to push the start date for the 2020-2021 school year back two weeks - Industrial Hygienist presented report to School Committee on all school buildings for air quality, air flow, protection, and appropriate measures to help mitigate any potential spread of the virus for the safety of employees and students - Student attendance - o 91.7% student attendance for remote learning in first week - 92% student attendance for September - 92% student attendance for October - o 91.5% student attendance for November - o 92.1% student attendance for December - 91.2% student attendance for January - 92% student attendance for February - Student athletes and coaches are being tested for school sports

-- DESE announced updates to the schedules and expectations for MCAS high school testing and ACCESS testing.
-Click here for more information. - SPS has exceeded DESE remote learning time expectations - \$1.2 million invested in ventilation improvements at all schools - Commissioner Jeffrey Riley has approved SPS waiver for hybrid model of learning - SPS to adjust meals service program schedule for Good Friday and return to in-school learning - Mayor Sarno joined with Superintendent Daniel Warwick and SPS district administrators to announce the district's return to in-person learning safety protocols and guidelines - SPS begin return to in-person hybrid learning model April 5, 2021 - Plans being reviewed for graduation ceremony in June
+- To date, Sodexo has served 6,870,213 meals to Springfield Public Schools students since the program began on March 12th (meals included breakfast, lunch, dinner and snacks) - $\circ$ 17 school sites - Additional site at Smead Arena / Central High School added to complement the Oasis Food Bank on Fridays - Over 20,0000 laptops have been distributed to students for remote learning - o 10,000 laptops were given out over the summer, including to our homeless students - 7,000 laptops were already distributed to our students before the pandemic - IPads being distributed to Pre-K students - Following new Department of Elementary and Secondary Education (DESE) guidelines for remote learning and enrichment - Continuing to review, along with state officials and other School Superintendents, a phased reopening plan for the academic year - Springfield School Committee voted on Thursday, August 6, 2020 to open fully remote for the first marking period, with a plan to reassess the school model at that time. - School Committee had previously voted to push the start date for the 2020-2021 school year back two weeks - Industrial Hygienist presented report to School Committee on all school buildings for air quality, air flow, protection, and appropriate measures to help mitigate any potential spread of the virus for the safety of employees and students - Student attendance - o 91.7% student attendance for remote learning in first week - o 92% student attendance for September - o 92% student attendance for October - $\circ \quad 91.5\% \ student \ attendance \ for \ November$ - o 92.1% student attendance for December - o 91.2% student attendance for January - Student athletes and coaches are being tested so sports can begin - 221 tested with 0 positives - DESE announced updates to the schedules and expectations for MCAS high school testing and ACCESS testing.
+Click here for more information. - SPS has exceeded DESE remote learning time expectations - SPS reviewing plans for returning to in-person learning for Pre-K to 5th grade, and other special needs and vocational groups by April pending Union negotiations and approval - \$1.2 million invested in ventilation improvements at all schools - Commissioner Jeffrey Riley has approved SPS waiver for hybrid model of learning - SPS to adjust meals service program schedule for Good Friday and return to in-school learning - Mayor Sarno joined with Superintendent Daniel Warwick and SPS district administrators to announce the district's return to in-person learning safety protocols and guidelines